 It’s currently published by Express & Echo News & Media, part of Northcliffe Media.
 Northcliffe was formerly the regional newspaper division of the Daily Mail & General Trust and is now the major component of the Local World media group established at the end of 2012.

-It’s moved offices three times since its founding; the most recent move took it outside Tiverton‘s Bampton Street for the first time.
+It’s moved offices four times since its founding; the last but one move took it outside Tiverton‘s Bampton Street for the first time, to the Town Hall.
+It’s now in Phoenix Lane.

 It used to share a sub-domain of Northcliffe’s thisisexeter.co.uk website with the other two local editions in the Mid Devon Gazette series, the Culm Valley Gazette and the Crediton Gazette.
-Like Northcliffe’s other newspapers, though, it now has a reduced online presence as the profile of the local website (now thisisdevon.co.uk) has been strengthened.
+Like Northcliffe’s other newspapers, though, its online presence was reduced as the profile of the local portal website (thisisdevon.co.uk) was strengthened.
+This state of affairs was reversed in the summer of 2013 as the Mid Devon Gazette series, like all former Northcliffe titles under Local World, got its own “publisher-branded” website.

 It’s published on Tuesdays.